-Approximately 10% of the study area consists of manicured lawn, overgrown meadow, or woodlot and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-Test pitting was also conducted within one meter of built structures in accordance with Section 2.1.2 Standard 4 of the MHSTCI's 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-The only built structure was a small abandoned bard in the Western portion of the study area.
-Each test pit was approximately 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
+The entire study area consists of manicured lawn and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+There were no built structures or areas of disturbance within the study area.
+Each test pit was at least 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
 The soils and test pits were then examined for stratigraphy, cultural features, or evidence of fill.
 All soil was screened through six millimeter (mm) mesh hardware cloth to facilitate the recovery of small artifacts and then used to backfill the pit.
 No further archaeological methods were employed since no artifacts were recovered during the test pit survey.